 Why climate change matters to health, and how we can actually help

-And that’s because these weather events and extinction of animals can have huge effects on the health of humans, as explained by medical journal The Lancet in its 2021 report on health and climate.
+That’s because these weather events and extinction of animals can have huge effects on the health of humans, as explained by medical journal The Lancet in its 2022 report on health and climate.
 Let’s explore how this really can change health outcomes for people throughout the world, and what power we have to prevent further damage.

 Why climate change matters

 Global drought leaves us with less food — and more expensive foodCrops worldwide rely on sufficient rainfall and nutrients, as well as certain seasonal temperatures, to grow properly.
 When growing seasons are shortened, it greatly affects the important staple crops so many around the world depend on, like corn, wheat, soybeans and rice.
 Less food equates to rising food prices and reduced access for marginalized populations in particular.

 Changing climate conditions mean diseases can spread more easily

 As the planet warms, diseases are more likely to spread through insects, food and water.
 Viruses spread through mosquitoes, especially — such as dengue, malaria and Zika — continue to increase their transmission.
 As ocean surface temperatures and the concentrations of salt in seawater change, people are becoming more exposed to types of bacteria that cause life-threatening cholera, sepsis and other infections.

 Increasingly extreme temperatures threaten safety for allExtreme cold and extreme heat pose a serious health hazard for all people, but particularly for very young children, the elderly, people who live in dense cities, people with certain health conditions and people who have fewer resources for cooling, like fans and air conditioning.
 High temperatures also limit the number of hours people can do certain jobs, threatening their livelihoods.